-NAIF is a Commonwealth Government agency established to facilitate economic growth by lending to infrastructure projects and businesses in northern Australia and helping to catalyse private sector investment.
+NAIF is a Commonwealth Government entity established to facilitate economic and population growth in northern Australia through financing infrastructure projects and businesses and helping to catalyse private sector investment.

-NAIF’s record to date includes partnering with projects in a broad range of key industry sectors in the Northern Australia economy, including resources, energy, transport, agriculture and aquaculture, education, tourism and social infrastructure.
+NAIF’s record to date includes partnering with projects in a broad range of industry sectors in the northern Australia economy, including (however not necessarily limited to) resources, energy, transport, agriculture and aquaculture, education, healthcare, tourism and social infrastructure.

 You can find out more here.

-We can finance projects and businesses across a range of sectors including mining and resources, agriculture and aquaculture, transport (including airports, ports, rail and logistics), energy, water, education, tourism, social infrastructure, healthcare, telecommunications and manufacturing.
+We can finance projects and businesses – large, medium and small – across a range of sectors including mining and resources, agriculture and aquaculture, transport (including airports, ports, rail and logistics), energy, water, education, tourism, social infrastructure, healthcare, telecommunications and manufacturing.

 You can read more about our projects here

-Prior to contacting NAIF, please review the information listed here.
+Prior to contacting NAIF, please review the information listed .

 If you wish your project to be considered for investment by NAIF, there are criteria to be met and assessments to be made before a project can qualify for support.
 The mandatory criteria (more details can be found here) are: